Included Free on Every Inspection Certified Master Inspector® Oregon City & Portland Metro

 Attic & Ceiling Plane

-Ceiling surfaces are scanned before and during the attic inspection.
-Thermal anomalies on the ceiling direct attention to specific areas of the attic — where physical examination confirms or clarifies what the camera showed.
+We scan ceilings before and during the attic inspection.
+Cold or damp spots on the ceiling tell us where to look in the attic, and the attic visit confirms what the camera showed.

 3